Loose (B'z album)

 Loose is the eighth studio album by the Japanese rock duo B'z, released on November 22, 1995.
 The album sold 1,336,150 copies in its first week, becoming the duo's highest debut for a duo album.
 In total over 3,003,210 copies were sold, making it the duo's highest selling studio album.

 One of the album's standout tracks is a blues-flavored remake of "Bad Communication," as well as a more energetic version of the hit "Negai".

+Loose was B'z first album released under the newly independent Rooms Records label, following B Zone's purchase of BMG Japan's shares in the label.